-A thoughtfully and stylishly extended bay-fronted Victorian terrace of 1328 square feet with a sunny west-facing garden of 40 feet, on a pretty residential street within Hatcham Conservation Area.
-You have a huge cellar too plus loft.
-You’re just a 9 minute walk from New Cross Gate Station (Fare Zone 2, one stop to London Bridge, on the London Overground network, and next to a handy big Sainsbury’s!), and 150 metres from an excellent primary school with impressive architectural treatment by jestico + whiles.
-Freehold.
+Find the property on on a pretty residential street within Hatcham Conservation Area.
+You’re just a nine minute walk from New Cross Gate Station (Fare Zone 2, one stop to London Bridge, on the London Overground network, and next to a handy big Sainsbury’s), and just a three minute walk from an excellent primary school (with impressive architectural treatment by jestico + whiles).

-Local eateries and drinkeries of note include The Rosemary (Hungarian, organic, delicious), The Rose Inn and The White Hart (the roasts at both are splendid).
+Local eateries and drinkeries of note include The Rosemary (Hungarian, organic, delicious) and The Rose Inn.

-New Cross is home to Goldsmiths University with a Curzon cinema and a contemporary gallery - both tucked off the main road on campus, but very much open to the public.
+New Cross is home to Goldsmiths University with a Curzon cinema and a contemporary gallery - both tucked off the main road on campus, but open to the public.

 Kids or thinking of?
 Your most local primary schools are Haberdashers' Aske's Hatcham Temple Grove (which feeds to the secondary based in New Cross’s other Conservation Area and is just 150 metres away), Edmund Waller and Kender.

 - Tenure: Freehold

 For further information or to arrange a viewing please call 020 3318 8900